douglaspasqualin/Bench-20-STM/README.md

 For this experiment, just follow the instructions of [Section 4.1](#section-41-stm-memory-access-information), just changing  NUMBER_THREADS.
 In the paper, we have used 32 and 96 threads and 10 executions.

-To generate the graphic used in the paper, open the folder [PaperData](PaperData) and type:
+To generate the figure used in the paper, open the folder [PaperData](PaperData) and type:

 `$ ./Sect.4.4.Graph.sh`